On a Sparse Shortcut Topology of Artificial Neural Networks: EXPRESSIVITY

-\textbf{Scheme of analysis:} The representation theorem implies that any continuous function $ f(x_1,\cdots,x_n)$ can be written as a composition of finitely many univariate functions.
-As shown in Figure 3, our scheme of approximating a multivariate continuous function $f(x_1, \cdots, x_n)$ is to first employ $2n^2+n$ single-neuron-wide S3-Net to represent $\phi_{q,p}(x_p)$ in a parallel manner.
-Next, suggested by the right side of Eq.
-(9), we summate the group of functions $\{\phi_{q,1}(x_1), \phi_{q,2}(x_2), ..., \phi_{q,n}(x_n)\}$ and feed $\sum_{p=1}^{n}\phi _{q,p}(x_p)$ into a new one-neuron-wide S3-Net whose purpose is to approximate $\Phi_q$.
+\textbf{Scheme of analysis:} The representation theorem implies that any continuous function $f(x_1,\cdots,x_n)$ can be written as a composition of finitely many univariate functions.
+As shown in Figure \ref{KAScheme}, our scheme of approximating a multivariate continuous function $f(x_1, \cdots, x_n)$ is to first employ $2n^2+n$ single-neuron-wide sub-networks in the proposed topology to represent $\phi_{q,p}(x_p)$ in a parallel manner.
+Next, suggested by the right side of Eq. \eqref{KATheorem}, we summate the group of functions $\{\phi_{q,1}(x_1), \phi_{q,2}(x_2), ..., \phi_{q,n}(x_n)\}$ and feed $\sum_{p=1}^{n}\phi _{q,p}(x_p)$ into a new one-neuron-wide network whose purpose is to approximate $\Phi_q$.
 Finally, we summate the yields of those $2n+1$ sub-networks as the ultimate output of the overall network.

-\textbf{Analysis:} As we have shown in the preceding section, for every function $\phi_{q,p}(x_p)$, there exists a function $D_{q,p}(x_p)$ represented by a one-neuron-wide S3-Net such that:
+\textbf{Analysis:} As we have shown in the \textbf{Proposition 1}, for every function $\phi_{q,p}(x_p)$, there exists a function $D_{q,p}(x_p)$ represented by a one-neuron-wide network in the proposed topology such that